 It is also likely that it was a place for the emperor to make appearances and remind his subjects of his divinity, on par with the other gods.
 After all, Roman emperors fancied themselves as godly, so this idea isn’t a stretch.
 There are also sources from Roman writers like Pliny, who mentions that statues of other gods – Venus, Mars and Julius Caesar – were also at the Pantheon.

 In 609 A.D., Pantheon was converted into a church dedicated to St. Mary of the Martyrs.
-It was one of the first pagan temples to undergo such a transformation and why it still stands today.
+It was one of the first pagan temples to undergo such a transformation and is why it still stands today.
 As it transitioned from a pagan temple to a Catholic church, the Pantheon avoided raids and destruction.

 The most ironic of the facts about the Pantheon is that while it started as a tribute to all gods, it was then dedicated to just one god.
 Same idea, different religion.

 Enjoying facts about the Patheon?
 Check out the history of Italian food!